 He has handled a wide variety of legal matters throughout the Hudson Valley, primarily in Rockland, Westchester and Orange Counties, but also in New York City and throughout the state.
 He appears in state, federal and appellate courts.
 He also has extensive experience in criminal defense, federal civil rights (42 U.S.C. § 1983), family law, personal injury, and suits against (or defense of) municipalities under CPLR Article 78.

-He understands that initiating or being on the “receiving end” of legal process can be one of the most intimidating and stressful situations any of us can go through.
+He understands that initiating or being on the “receiving end” of legal process can be intimidating and stressful.

 Because of this, he listens closely to all of his clients to understand their specific concerns.
 He treats them with respect.
 He apprises them realistically about how he views their cases, and he fights unreservedly for their rights and to ensure they receive the best possible outcomes.